bbqsrc/stopgap/README.md

 ## Usage

-In essense, this system is merely a server that uses single-use tokens to take an HTTP POST of data from an end user for later processing as part of an election algorithm, for surveys, etc.
+In essense, this system is merely a server that uses single-use tokens to take an HTTP POST of data from a participant for later processing as part of an election algorithm, for surveys, etc.

 This system has two concepts: elections and ballots.

-An election consists of the ballot page, a successful ballot receipt page and an error page, with a user list that will be mailed unique keys for interacting with this election.
-The election has a start and end time, and you may add further users to the list and mail out keys to those users in the event that a user is missed.
+An election consists of the ballot page, a successful ballot receipt page and an error page, with a participant list that will be mailed unique keys for interacting with this election.
+The election has a start and end time, and you may add further participants to the list and mail out keys to those participants in the event that a participant is missed.

-A ballot is the user response to the election and is stored with a unique ID and linked to the election ID.
+A ballot is the participant response to the election and is stored with a unique ID and linked to the election ID.

 ### Creating an election